RedMist8900/ProjektUge-2023/README.md

 Which include the addition of the lcd display.

 # Code:
-  Done by RedMist
+  - Done by RedMist
-  Hardware by Alexander
+  - Hardware by Alexander

 # Team Members:
   - Alexander
   - Anders
   - Magnus
   - Xiao Di
-  - Alexander
+  - RedMist